 We have 63 ideas here that are tried-and-true side dish recipes we think you’ll love!

 Ham is so reliable.

 It’s pre-cooked, easy to slice and heat up, and makes for a lovely holiday meal centerpiece, whether whole or in slices.

 Ham’s got a long shelf life, and it makes great sandwiches and leftovers.

-Whether it’s a family gathering or a get-together with your friends, this staple meat never leaves a crowd hungry or unsatisfied, especially when you pair it with hearty sides.
+So whether it’s for a family gathering or a get-together with your friends, or even for a holiday, this venerable meat staple never leaves a crowd hungry or unsatisfied, especially when you pair it with hearty sides.

 So if you’re wondering what to eat with ham, you just stumbled upon the right guide that can spice up your main dish!

-From mashed potatoes to lemon rice and steamed green beans to blackened broccoli, these fifteen tasty sides for ham are just what you need to satisfy everyone and complete your holiday meal.
+From Mashed Potatoes and Lemon Rice to Steamed Green Beans and Blackened Broccoli, these 63 tasty sides for ham are just what you need to satisfy everyone and complete your holiday meal.